PistachioGuoguo/2020Fall_projects/README.md

 ## Usage

-1\) Draw statitical graph for the time of setting different numbers of villagers to complete a specific resource goal:
+1\) Draw statistical graph for the time of setting different numbers of villagers to complete a specific resource goal:

 ```python
 if __name__ == '__main__':